Logandv3/Logandv3/README.md

 - 💡 Useful Info About Me:  <br> I am fascinated by many science & engineering topics like applied physics, engineering and mathematics.
 I have been intrigued by human health & physiology since my first class in highschool.
 I am a proponent of neuorodiversity and supporting the mental health of family, friends and coworkers.
 From my perspective, I have yet to be proven wrong that there is something valuable to learn from every person that I interact with regardless of how bitter, angry, jaded, nasty, uncooperative or negative that person may seem.

-- 🍿 Unnecessary Fact About Me:  My music collection is pretty diverse.
+- 🍿 Unnecessary Fact About Me:  <br> My music collection is pretty diverse.
 When playing on shuffle I frequently get the question, "What are we listening to right now?"

 <br/>